Turkish Naval Forces: TF-2000-class air defense destroyer

-Istanbul-class frigate
+İstif-class frigate

-The I-class Frigate Program was launched to construct four frigates to replace the aging Yavuz-class Frigates in the mid-2020s.
-Developed under the MILGEM indigenous warship program, the Istanbul-class is an enlarged variant of the Ada-class anti-submarine warfare corvette.
-The I-class Frigates will have around 50% increased fuel capacity and operational range capability compared to the Ada-class corvettes.
+The İstif-class frigate programme was launched to construct four frigates to replace the aging Yavuz-class frigates in the mid-2020s.
+Developed under the MILGEM indigenous warship program, the İstif-class is an enlarged variant of the Ada-class anti-submarine warfare corvette.
+The İstif-class frigates will have around 50% increased fuel capacity and operational range capability compared to the Ada-class corvettes.

-The first Istanbul-class frigate [tr] was launched on 23 January 2021.
-It is expected that the acceptance tests will be completed in January 2023 and the ship will be delivered in September 2023.